 Research Bergling's research covers the fields of International Law, Rule of Law and Human Rights Law.
 He has authored a number of internationally available publications and reports.

-Currently, Bergling leads or is a member of the following projects: Rule of Law at the International, Regional and National Levels: this project is conducted together with colleagues from Uppsala University and focuses on how the Rule of Law is understood as a principle and policy area in the United Nations, the European Union, the Council of Europe and among various Swedish entities.
+Currently, Bergling leads or is a member of the following projects: Rule of Law at the International, Regional and National Levels.
+This project, which is conducted together with colleagues from Uppsala University and other research institutions, focuses on how the Rule of Law is understood as a principle and policy area in the United Nations, the European Union, the Council of Europe and among various Swedish entities.
 The project also addresses how the norms, definitions and applications at the various levels relate and influence each other.

 Governments and the Difficult Truth: this project deals with how states and governments officially categorize mass atrocities and other serious violations of human rights, as well as the domestic and international legal and political implications of such categorizations.

 Victims of Atrocity Crimes: this recent project focuses on the rights under International Law and Swedish law of victims of mass atrocity crimes (genocides, crimes against humanity, war crimes).
 The project addresses both the relevant norms and the supporting institutional framework.